nvidia-riva/tutorials/deploy-gke.md

 - `cpu-linux-clients`: A general-purpose node with an `n1-standard-8` instance for client applications accessing the Riva service.

 1. Create the GKE cluster.
-This will take some time as it will spin nodes and setup master in backend.
+This will take some time as it will spin nodes and setup kubernetes control plane in backend.

     ```bash
     gcloud container clusters create riva-gke --machine-type n1-standard-2 --num-nodes 1 --zone us-central1-c